epfl-ada/ada-2021-project-nerf/README.md

 - [`Quotebank_preprocessing.ipynb`](./preprocessing/Quotebank_preprocessing.ipynb) - handles preprocessing of quotes from Quotebank
     - extracting quotes that match with the speakers extracted in Wikidata_preprocessing
     - dropping empty or duplicate quotes
+### `Main notebooks`
+- [`ClimaTextFastText.ipynb`](./ClimaTextFastText.ipynb) - extracting quotes related to climate change using FastText unsupervised model
+    - cleaning data with some "bag of trick" before training
+    - training the model for word embeddings with "cbow" model
+    - getting threshold regarding ClimaText dataset
+    - exracting most smiliar quotes based on threshold
+- [`ClimaTextBERT.ipynb`](./ClimaTextBERT.ipynb) - taking climate change quotes based of distilled BERT supervised model
+    - training the model BERT model
+    - evaulating the model with ClimaText dataset
+    - exracting quotes using our model
+- [`Enrichment.ipynb`](./Enrichment.ipynb) - in this notebook is provided all additional features
+    - sentiment analysis
+        - distil BERT model for sentiment analysis
+        - state-of-the-art performance of ~93% accuracy
+    - claims misinformation prediction using CARDS
+        - model based on RoBERTa architecture
+        - classify quote on 17 classes of different misinformation
+- [`ADAlysis.ipynb`](./ADAlysis.ipynb) - the main file, contains all the details of our ADAlysis

 ## Authors
 - Carevic Filip